 There are several types of herpes medicines.
 Your options depend on how often you have symptoms and how severe they are.

 Oral medicines come in pill form.
-These medicines are often used to treat genital herpes.
-They may be taken daily.
+These medicines are most commonly used to treat genital herpes.

 Topical medicines come in ointment form.
 These can be used during outbreaks of oral herpes.